Overview of Bohmian Mechanics: Bohmian Mechanics for Many-Particle Systems

 Defining the Bohmian velocity as:

-one can develop Bohmian trajectories for spin particles.\footnote{Alternatively, one could also consider the degree of freedom of spin as an additional three-angle variable $\{\alpha,\beta,\gamma\}$ of the wave function (such that $R(\vec r,\alpha,\beta,\gamma,t)$ and $S(\vec r,\alpha,\beta,\gamma,t)$) and look for the equations of motion of the trajectories of the positions and also of the trajectories of the angles (see chapter 10 in Ref. \cite{om.Holand1993}).} It is out of the scope of this book to further develop Bohmian mechanics for the Pauli equation.
+one can develop Bohmian trajectories for spin particles.
+Notice that the spin is basically a property defined through the wave function of the particle, not through its position.
+In any case, since the Bohmian velocity of the particle is affected by the wave function, the spin can have a direct effect on the trajectory. \footnote{Alternatively, one could also consider the degree of freedom of spin as an additional three-angle variable $\{\alpha,\beta,\gamma\}$ of the wave function (such that $R(\vec r,\alpha,\beta,\gamma,t)$ and $S(\vec r,\alpha,\beta,\gamma,t)$) and look for the equations of motion of the trajectories of the positions and also of the trajectories of the angles (see chapter 10 in Ref. \cite{om.Holand1993}).} It is out of the scope of this book to further develop Bohmian mechanics for the Pauli equation.
 In any case, practical examples of the particle trajectories for spin-1/2 particles can be found in Refs. \cite{om.Holland2003,om.colijn2002}.

 The Pauli equation can be rewritten as: